hercules08/Favesrus/src/server/README.md

 JSON Format
 ------------------

-The server replies to API request in the form of JSON responses.
+The server replies to API request in the form of JSON objects.
 A sample response for the query [http://dev.favesrus.com/api/retailer/1](http://favesrus.com/api/retailer/1) is below.

 	GET: http://dev.favesrus.com/api/retailer/1